ktrammell95/handbook/curriculum/prework/10-prework.md

 ### Intro to JavaScript & React

 JavaScript is an key language to learn in creating web sites.
 We will be doing a deep dive into the language at the beginning of the program because it is easy for beginners to pick up.
-React is a widely used Front-end Framework that allows developers to easily work with JavaScript, HTML and CSS.

 * [https://www.codeschool.com/learn/javascript](https://www.codeschool.com/learn/javascript)
-* TODO: REACT RESOUCE

 ## Back end Focus

 Here you will see examples of both Ruby & .NET.
 During the course you will choice which language to study in more detail.
-Each language will cover the basics of servers and other back end concepts.
-Try both languages and see which one feels better to you.Ask your instructors if you want to know more differences.
+Each language will cover the same topics, such basics of servers and working with databases.
+Try both languages and see which one feels better to you.
+Ask your instructors if you want to know more differences.

 ### Explore C\# \("c-sharp"\) & .NET